 Most of the recent corporate corruption investigations that have resulted in significant penalties have featured international cooperation among authorities.
-For example, the Car Wash scandal in Brazil has resulted in extraordinary international cooperation - recent examples being significant settlements involving Petrobras in late 2018, TechnipFMC in mid-2019, J&F Investimentos and Vitol in late 2020, and Samsung in late 2019 and early 2021 (the latter date being the execution of a final leniency agreement between Samsung and the Brazilian authorities).
+For example, the Car Wash scandal in Brazil produced extraordinary international cooperation - recent examples being significant investigations and penalties involving Petrobras in late 2018, TechnipFMC in mid-2019, J&F Investimentos and Vitol in late 2020, Samsung in late 2019 and early 2021 (the latter date being the execution of a final 'leniency agreement' between Samsung and the Brazilian authorities), Tenaris in June 2022, and Honeywell in December 2022.

 The Car Wash enforcement task forces were formally disbanded in the beginning of 2021, though some of their members transferred to other departments of Brazil's Federal Public Prosecutor's Office and certain investigations and trials continue.
-According to the Public Prosecutor's Office, the Car Wash investigations have led to more than 1,000 international cooperation requests involving 70 countries.
-Over 1,500 individuals have been charged, and more than 200 individuals have been convicted in cases that have been confirmed at an appellate court level.
+According to the Public Prosecutor's Office, the Car Wash investigations led to more than 1000 international cooperation requests involving 70 countries.
+Over 1500 individuals have been charged, and more than 200 individuals have been convicted in cases that have been confirmed at an appellate court level.
 The Curitiba Car Wash Task Force estimated that approximately 4.3 billion reais in funds were returned to the Brazilian government as a result of the operation.

-As another measure of the growth of international cooperation, it is noteworthy that eight of the top 10 largest global resolutions related to the US FCPA (historically the most active anti-corruption enforcement regime) were completed in 2016 or later: Airbus (\$3.92 billion - France, UK, US); Odebrecht/Braskem (\$3.77 billion - Brazil, US, Switzerland, Panama); Goldman Sachs (\$2.9 billion - US, UK, Singapore, Hong Kong, Malaysia); Petrobras (\$1.78 billion - US, Brazil); Telia (\$965 million - US, Netherlands, Sweden); Rolls-Royce (\$816 million - UK, US, Brazil); VimpelCom (\$795 million - US, Netherlands); and Glencore (\$650 million (and counting) - US, Brazil, UK, Switzerland).
+As another measure of the growth of international cooperation, it is noteworthy that eight of the top 10 largest global resolutions related to the US FCPA (historically the most active anti-corruption enforcement regime) were completed in 2016 or later: Airbus (US\$3.92 billion - France, UK, US); Odebrecht/ Braskem (US\$3.77 billion - Brazil, US, Switzerland, Panama); Goldman Sachs (US\$2.9 billion - US, UK, Singapore, Hong Kong, Malaysia); Petrobras (US\$1.78 billion - US, Brazil); Telia (US\$965 million - US, Netherlands, Sweden); Rolls-Royce (US\$816 million - UK, US, Brazil); VimpelCom (US\$795 million - US, Netherlands); and Glencore (US\$650 million (and counting) - US, Brazil, UK, Switzerland).

-Despite these trends, there are data that suggest that international cooperation still has a long way to go before becoming the norm across the world.
-The July 2019 OECD/UN report on the G-20 2030 Sustainability Goals noted above found that '[w]hile all G20 countries can use the UNCAC as a legal basis for mutual legal assistance, extradition or law enforcement co-operation, few countries regularly do so in practice.'
-This finding directly underlies the recent activities to establish the GlobE Network and the G-20 ministerial commitments to more active use of mutual legal assistance frameworks contained in the UNCAC and OECD Convention treaties.
+Despite these trends, there are data that suggest that international cooperation in anti-corruption investigations still has a long way to go before becoming the norm across the world.
+A July 2019 OECD/UN report on the G-20 2030 Sustainability Goals found that, '[w]hile all G20 countries can use the UNCAC as a legal basis for mutual legal assistance, extradition or law enforcement co-operation, few countries regularly do so in practice.'
+This finding directly underlies the recent activities to establish the GlobE Network and a continuing focus on these issues by the OECD, UNCAC, and other bodies.
+For example, international cooperation, including 'making use of existing regional and international networks' and 'ensuring the widest possible measure of mutual legal assistance,' was a key agenda item at the September 2022 UCAC intersessional meeting.